Get to Know Our Community

 Click Here to Watch Video

-The Village of Ryley, once called Equity, is a small community of 497 residents located 50 Minutes each of Edmonton on Highway 14 [The Poundmaker Trail] in the center of beaver county.
+The Village of Ryley, once called Equity, is a small community of 497 residents located 50 Minutes east of Edmonton on Highway 14 [The Poundmaker Trail] in the center of beaver county.
 Primarily serving as an agricultural center in an area of grain and cattle production, Ryley has a variety of local businesses geared to the needs of local farmers.

 Successful niche businesses include George's Harness and Saddlery, and a Tannery.
 The administration offices for Beaver County are also located in Ryley, providing employment opportunities for local residents.